ethereum/ethereum-org-website/src/content/eth2/index.md

 There will be thousands of validators.
 And they will keep the network secure by processing transactions and making sure everyone agrees on the same data.

-Looking to learn more about staking?
-Find the [staking smart contract address](/eth2/staking-address/).

 ### Shard chains {#shard-chains}

 Shard chains are like parallel blockchains that sit within Ethereum and take on a portion of the network's processing work.
 They'll turn Ethereum into a super highway of interconnected blockchains.